suzanneko/suzanneko/README.md

 🔭 I’m currently working on building my first webpage using HTML and CSS.

-🤔 I’m looking for help with
-💬 Ask me about
 📫 How to reach me:
-😄 Pronouns: ...

 ⚡ Fun fact: